sdv-dev/RDT/README.md

  'number_of_rows': 213451}
 ```

-### Load the transformer
+### 2. Load the transformer

-Import the `HyperTransformer` and create a new instance with the metadata filename.
+We will be transforming the table using the `from rdt.hyper_transformer import HyperTransformer`.

-When transforming a table you need specify the list of transformers to use.
+When transforming a table you need specify the list of transformers to use:

 ```python
 from rdt.hyper_transformer import HyperTransformer